Create and deliver a market-ready system to reliably, sustainably, and competitively produce berries out-of-season and at scale in Canada.

 (Applications are now closed)

-The top 15 grantee teams selected by an independent judging panel were awarded $50,000 each to develop their concepts along with detailed plans for how they would implement and scale their concept during the later phases of the competition.
-The solutions articulated by funded grantee teams reached Technology Readiness Level 2 or higher by the end of the Spark Phase (i.e. at time of application to the Shepherd Phase).
+The top 15 grantee teams selected by an independent judging panel were awarded $50,000 each to develop their concepts along with detailed plans for how they would implement and scale the concepts during the later phases of the competition.
+These solutions reached Technology Readiness Level 2 or higher by the end of the Spark Phase and before being submitted to the Shepherd Phase.

 Shepherd Phase: